abetusk/dev/wiki/Belief-Propagation.md

 The matrix multiplication that was $O(m^2)$ now becomes two matrix multiplications of order $O(r \cdot m)$ for a potential speedup of $\sim \frac{m}{r}$.

+Note that if the $F$ matrix has any symmetry, there are potential efficiency gains by exploiting that symmetry.
+In the above, when $F$ is of low rank, the SVD is exploiting the "symmetry' of having many zero eigenvalues.
+There is a well known optimization if the implied function has certain translational symmetry properties, allowing the multiplication to be done via a fast Fourier transform, producing an $O(m \lg m)$ calculation over the $O(m^2)$.

 ---

 #### Sum-Product Belief Propagation